espitiaandres/spotify-playlist-exporter/README.md

 - `playlistUrls`: A slice of strings.
 These strings are Spotify playlist urls.

-> Example: If you wanted to choose `Spotify's Top Songs - Global` playlist, this would be the link you would enter in the playlistUrls variable: https://open.spotify.com/playlist/37i9dQZEVXbNG2KDcFcKOF?si=be29ccfd84a347b8
+> Example: If you wanted to choose `Jazz in the Background` playlist, this would be the link you would enter in the playlistUrls variable: https://open.spotify.com/playlist/37i9dQZF1DWV7EzJMK2FUI?si=2dc14fb0f2c64435

 - `.env` file: on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard), create a new app.
 Give it whatever name you'd like, and note the `client id` and `client secret` given to you by the dashboard - these will be needed to run the script.
 Create an `.env` file at the root of this repository.
 In this file, add these 2 environment variables: